 I’m a writer focusing on the American screen and society.
-I write books and articles that explore how what we see in film and on television reflects and influences broad trends in U.S. culture.
+My books and articles explore how film and on television reflect and influence broad trends in U.S. culture.

-In addition to writing, I’m Professor of Liberal Arts at a small college in the Boston area, where I teach courses in social science, film history, and animation history.
+In addition to writing, I’m Professor of Liberal Arts at a small art college in the Boston area, where I teach courses in film history, social science, and animation history.

 I sometimes lecture on topics related to any of my books for gatherings at libraries, colleges, and other institutions.
 If you would like to inquire about arranging a speaking engagement at your organization, please be in touch by emailing me here.